orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 1. Click the `Try it out` button.
-2. Paste the workflow JSON from above into the the Request Body.
+2. Paste the workflow JSON from above into the Request Body.
 3. Press the Execute button.

 You should see a 200 response that the API call was successful.